AviatrixSystems/Docs/HowTos/site2cloud.rst

 Dashboard.
 If an alert message displays, click Upgrade to download the latest software.

-Before you begin, you need to decide if you like to enable HA for the gateway that connects all the sites.
-The HA capability applies to all gateways that perform site to cloud functions.

-The site to cloud configuration workflow is as follows, with major steps highlighted.
+The Site2Cloud configuration workflow is as follows, with major steps highlighted.

 1. Create a gateway in a VPC where you like to connect to sites.